opendelta/0fee-contract/README.md

-# Clone of the EtherDelta Smart Contract with fees removed and commission address nulled out.
+Clone of the EtherDelta Smart Contract